AnjanaShreya/BlogPage/Frontend/README.md

--- check for login in user side ....only allow user role to login --review and revesion option
+-- check for login in user side ....only allow user role to login --address and contacts
---admin2 only review option
---offensive words checker
---address and contacts
---mail the submitted draft back to the user also for easy reference --add toast notifications wherever needed
+--add toast notifications wherever needed
 --date handling - when event is over should automatically be gone or something like that

 --add sub admin for only reviews tasks...
--- add plagarism check, offensive words check, --comment out programs and moot courts
+--add plagarism check, offensive words check
+--comment out swprograms and moot courts
 --add env in both frontend and backend
+--dashoboard contents also see what all to add

+--subadmin should get the pending blogs whithout aprrove button and review page also to review without approve button.... he can neither approve nor reject the blogs

+--checkk admin tokens everywhere